anupammaurya6767/GPT4/README.md

 Make sure you have the following installed-

-    - *Python*: You'll need Python installed on your system.
+- Python: You'll need Python installed on your system.
-    - *Selenium*: We'll be using Selenium for web automation.
+- Selenium: We'll be using Selenium for web automation.

 ## Installation